deltanet/adapt-logo/README.md

 adapt-logo
 ===============

-An extension to add an image into the background of the navigation bar.
+An extension to add an image and/or a title into the navigation bar.

 ----------------------------
 **Version number:**  2.0.0